dennisrcao/dinner-party/README.md

 DB_PORT=5432
 ```

-Then to rebuild and deploy the server run
+Then to rebuild and serve the webpage
 ```
 npm run build
 npm run dev